jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 225 Fee subsidies
 (1) The chief executive of the Department must pay any fee subsidy that is required to be paid under prescribed requirements in respect of a member of a KiwiSaver scheme in accordance with those prescribed requirements.
-(2) The chief executive may delegate the administration of all or any part of the administration of this section or of section 226 to 1 or more persons.
+(2) The chief executive may delegate the administration of all or any part of the administration of this section to 1 or more persons.
 (3) The delegation must be in writing.
 (4) Section 41 of the State Sector Act 1988 applies if the delegation is to a chief executive or to an employee (as those terms are defined in that Act).
 (5) If the delegation is to another person,—